swaps690/Epidemics-and-Gold/README.md

-# Epidemics-and-Gold
+# Epidemics-and-Gold and Crude
-Gold price movement during and post epidemics
+Gold, crude price and Market movement during and post epidemics